rooseve/WebImageView/README.md

 - How long will an image be expired?

-	The answer is **Never** for right now.
+	The short answer is **Never** for right now.
 I think accessing network should be as few as possible, so images will be cached in the **webImageCacheDir** and only be removed when the space occupied in MB exceeds  the value of **webImageCacheSpaceInMB**.

 	But if an image does expire very often, you chould handle it like this: